hyperledger-solang/solang/docs/language.rst

     }

 If the function has a single return value, this can be assigned to a variable.
-If the function has multiple return values, these can be assigned using the destructuring assignment statement:
+If the function has multiple return values, these can be assigned using the :ref:`destructuring` assignment statement:

 .. code-block:: javascript